nmchristenson/Polarization-Young-Stellar-Objects/README.md

 # Polarization-Young-Stellar-Objects
 Wheaton College Massachusetts - Advisor: Professor Dipankar Maitra (Physics and Astronomy Department)

 Observational astronomy research project looking at the polarization of young stellar objects using the QHY550PM Polarization camera with the SONY IMX250MZR imaging sensor.
 This sensor has an integrated four-directional repeating polarizer array (0°, 45°, 90°, -45°); once an image has been taken, one can extract four subarrays that are all pixels with the same polarization filter.
-By use of the Stokes parameters (below), we are able to calculate the degree and angle of linear polarization for a given image.
+By use of the Stokes parameters, we are able to calculate the degree and angle of linear polarization for a given image.

 I worked on this project for my senior capstone as a Physics major at Wheaton College Massachusetts, completing 8 weeks of work in the summer before senior year, and finishing it up in the spring of senior year.
 All images were taken using a Meade LX600 12-inch telescope at the Wheaton College Observatory.